Monday, June 14, 2021

 TWIST ENDING

 Harry and Alex continue to run away and eventually make it out of Camp Spirit Moon.
 As they begin to walk the road, Harry notices that Alex is humming off key.
-He then realizes that it's Elvis in Alex's body, who promises to leave eventually.
+He then realizes that it's Elvis in Alex's body, who promises to stop singing badly if Harry won't narc on him.

 CONCLUSION